State law · California

 California adopted the federal three-class e-bike framework in 2015 through AB 1096, codified at California Vehicle Code §312.5.
 The statute was significantly tightened by SB 1271, signed September 2024 — its UL 2849/UL 2271 certification requirements and frame-label rules became operative 1 January 2026 (rental provisions take effect 1 January 2028).

 You do not need a driver license, registration, or insurance to ride a compliant e-bike (CVC §24016(b)).
-The big things to know: Class 3 e-bikes are banned from separated bike paths by default, riders must be 16+, and all Class 3 riders must wear a helmet.
+The big things to know: Class 3 riders must be 16+, all Class 3 riders must wear a helmet at any age, and Class 3 path access is governed by local ordinance — the statewide statutory default since AB 1909 (2023) is permission on paths, not the prior ban.

 Quick reference